gastonoterom/gastonotero-hugo/content/blog/addressing-concurrency-anomalies-in-applications.md

 We can implement this in two ways.

 * First alternative: Use Postgres [Repeatable Read](https://www.postgresql.org/docs/current/transaction-iso.html#XACT-REPEATABLE-READ) isolation level for transactions
     * This isolation level guarantees that the data you update is the same as the one you once read, if another transaction committed data in-between, postgres will raise a serialization error when you try to commit.
+    * It's important to note that not all database engines raise a serialization error at this isolation level.
+MySQL for example, only guarantees that the transaction itself will have repeatable reads, but not that the updates will be consistent with it.

 * Second alternative: Update using version column
     * We'll look at this later on this article with a [MongoDB and DDD (Domain Driven Design) implementation](#domain-driven-design-mongodb-implementation)